possibilia/mc-avoid/README.md

-# C++ in situ model checking for local tactical planning
+# Model checking for local obstacle avoidance in C++